The Primordial Forces

 The et'Ada took many forms and had many desires.
 Some aligned more closely with Anu, others with Padomay, and many fell somewhere between.
 Among them were figures whose names would echo through all of history:

-4. Mephala, spinner of lies and secrets, and future patron of the wood elves, also called Bosmer.
+- Hircine, the hunter of monstrous beasts, and future patron of the wood elves, also called Bosmer.

 The Great Division: Aedra and Daedra

-The most consequential moment in the Dawn Era came when Lorkhan proposed a grand vision: the creation of Mundus, the mortal plane.
-Some et'Ada agreed and sacrificed much of their power to bring this world into being.
+One of the most fundamental concept shared among most religions is the classification of the et'Ada in two families.
+After the creation of the Aurbis, some et'Ada sacrificed much of their power to bring this world into being.
 These became the Aedra, an elven word meaning "our ancestors."
 They gave of themselves so completely that they became bound to the world they created, diminished but ever-present.
+The seven most powerful Aedra are worshipped as the Divines in the modern age.

 Further Reading